3.2 Test Driven Development (TDD)#

 <ExitCode.TESTS_FAILED: 1>

-If we inspect our first test we will notice that is adding three new points to our TODO list.
-We don’t try to solve them now, instead we focus first on making our failing the test pass.
+If we inspect our first test, we will notice that it is adding three new points to our TODO list.
+We won’t try to solve them now; instead, we will focus first on making our failing test pass.

 TODO: